Basal Cell Carcinoma Treatment

 Basal cell carcinoma occurs when one of the skin’s basal cells develops a mutation in its DNA.
 Basal cells are responsible for producing new skin cells.
 As they do so, older skin cells are pushed toward the skin surface, where they die and are sloughed off.
 DNA in the basal cell controls this function.

 What Occurs during dNA Mutation? »

 When the DNA mutates, things change.
 The mutation causes a basal cell to multiply rapidly, and they continue growing when normally they would die and be shed.
 Eventually, the accumulating abnormal cells form a cancerous tumor that shows as a lesion on the surface skin.

 A basal cell carcinoma will show itself as a change in the skin.
 It can appear as a pearly white, skin-colored, or pink bump that is somewhat translucent.
 It can also be a brown, black, or blue lesion with slightly raised borders.
 On the back or chest, a flat, scaly, reddish patch is more common.

 Are there different types of basal cell carcinomas? »

 There aren’t really different types, per se, but different lesions can have different appearances.
 The DNA mutation that occurs in the basal cells is the same with all of these carcinomas, but different people with different skin types can form lesions with different appearances as described above.

 Where can it develop? »

 Basal cell carcinomas invariably develop on areas that receive lots of sun exposure.
-They are typical on the head, neck, and arms.
-Basal cell growths can form on the shoulders, but are less frequent on the lower trunk and the legs.
+They are typically on the head, neck, and arms.
+Basal cell growths can form on the shoulders but are less frequent on the lower trunk and the legs.

 How are basal cell carcinomas treated? »